tommideso/Progetto_LabASSI/user-stories.md

 When I fill in the login form with valid email and password And I submit the form
 And I am a completed user
-Then I am redirected to my dashboard
+Then I am redirected to my homepage

 ### Scenario 2: User logs in as a verified user